MagedSaeed/anonymous-hf/README.md

 - Health check endpoint: `GET /api/health/` (used by the backend container's healthcheck).
 - Postgres and Redis volumes persist data between restarts.

-You'll likely want to put a TLS-terminating reverse proxy (Caddy, Traefik, or Nginx) in front of the frontend container.
+You'll likely want to put a TLS-terminating reverse proxy (Caddy, Traefik, or Nginx) in front of the frontend container (I use nginx in my Railway deployment).

 ## Architecture notes